How and when will there be examinations in the winter semester 2021/22?

 Where can I find support if I have problems in organising my studies?

-In addition to the mentors, subject related counsellors and the Central Student Guidance and Counselling Service, students can also contact other advisory offices
+In addition to the mentors, the academic advisors and the Central Academic Advising Office, students can also contact other advisory offices.

 Where can lecturers find advice on how to conduct examinations in online formats?

-The multimedia centre's e-learning team has compiled extensive information on alternative examination formats and online examination options.
+The multimedia centre's e-learning team has compiled extensive information on alternative examination formats and online examination options (in German).